Background Events - September 1939-March 1940

 Minesweepers

-PANGBOURNE and ROSS departed Gibraltar for England for duty in
+PANGBOURNE and ROSS departed Gibraltar for England for

 Home Waters.